kid1194/frappe-better-attach-control/README.md

 # Frappe Better Attach Control

-A small plugin for Frappe that adds the support of customizations to the attach control.
+A small plugin for Frappe that adds customization to the attach control.
+It supports RTL layout and dark mode out of the box.

 ⚠️ **v2 is still in BETA stage** ⚠️